aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 By default, CDK uses the AWS SDK retry options when creating a log group.
 The `logRetentionRetryOptions` property allows you to customize the maximum number of retries and base backoff duration.

+To automatically delete the associated log group for a Lambda function, you can use the `autoDeleteLogGroup` property.

 *Note* that, if either `logRetention` is set or `logGroup` property is called, a [CloudFormation custom resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cfn-customresource.html) is added to the stack that pre-creates the log group as part of the stack deployment, if it already doesn't exist, and sets the